 The courses taught are:

-AFJROTC-1: " A Journey in Aviation History" and "Traditions, Wellness, and Foundations of Citizenship"
+AFJROTC-1: " Milestones in Aviation History" and "Traditions, Wellness, and Foundations of Citizenship"

 AFJROTC-2: "The Science of Flight" and "Communication, Awareness, and Leadership"

 AFJROTC-3: "Exploring Space", "The High Frontier" and "Life Skills and Career Opportunities"

 AFJROTC-4: "Management of the Corps" and "Principles of Management"

 All 4 courses include Physical Training and opportunnities to participate in Team Building Exercises.